EFA-FHB/eforms-validator-core/.github/README.md

 ## Purpose

-Providing validation for eForms-XML documents via service.
+Providing combined offline validation of eforms-EU and eForms-DE schematron (.sch) rules.
+Additionally schema (.xsd) validation is included and some eForms-EU rule errors are left out via blacklist.

 ## Tech stack